 Our Health and Wellness staff are experts at keeping seniors moving!
 From sports like bocce ball, seated yoga or cardio drumming, to national events like our international pedalling travelogues, there are a variety of physical activities to choose from.
 Group exercise also provides accountability, helping you stay motivated and engaged.

 Some seniors don’t participate in physical exercise because of barriers – both real and perceived.
 Luckily, therapeutic recreation specialists can help!
 Ask your Health and Wellness team for strategies to overcome barriers, like modifying an activity to make it accessible to you.

 Because, as ParticipACTION says, “being active isn’t just a passing trend or fad – it’s a scientifically proven method to strengthen your body, mind and social connections.”

 Our retirement residences are great places to live.
 If you want to learn more about life at one of our retirement residences, get in touch with us today and ask about residences near you.
 Moving into a retirement community can expand your social life and motivate you to get more active.
-With regular group exercise activities, plus the motivation of our ASC Seniors games, you’ll be on your feet more than ever before.
+With regular group exercise activities, plus the motivation provided by our activity professionals, you’ll be on your feet more than ever before.

 Julianna is a health and wellness expert at All Seniors Care.
 Her mission is to create content that empowers seniors to form sustainable solutions for lasting health and happiness.
 She is an experienced writer, editor, and Recreational Therapist living in Toronto.